How to Make Easy DIY Tin Can Planters — Step-by-Step Guide

 7. 7

-Add a small layer of pebbles or gravel to the bottom of each can for drainage, then fill with soil and plant your chosen herbs or small flowers.
+Add a small layer of pebbles or gravel to the bottom of each can for drainage.
+This creates a reservoir for excess water, preventing the soil from becoming waterlogged and protecting your plant's roots from rot.

 Tips & Troubleshooting

 • 2Get creative with your designs!
-You can use stencils, sponges, or even draw designs with permanent markers before painting.
+You can use stencils, sponges, or even draw designs with permanent markers before painting to guide your brushwork and create intricate patterns.
+Experiment with different color combinations for a unique look.

-• 4Ensure the inside of the can is dry before adding soil to prevent rust from forming.
+• 4Ensure the inside of the can is completely dry before adding soil to prevent rust from forming.
+Moisture trapped inside can accelerate the rusting process, especially if the paint coverage on the inside is not perfect.

 Related Activities You Might Enjoy